clojurewerkz/elastisch.docs/articles/getting_started.md

 all queries can be passed as Clojure maps, it is common to use convenient functions from the `clojurewerkz.elastisch.query` to construct queries.

-We won't cover all the functions in this guide but will take a closer look at a few of them:
+We won't cover all the functions in this guide but will take a closer look at a few of them.
+For more information, see our [guide on Querying](/articles/querying.html).

 #### Term query

-[Term query](http://www.elasticsearch.org/guide/reference/query-dsl/term-query.html) matches documents that have fields that contain a term (exactly as given, not analyzed).
+The Term query is the most basic query type.
+It matches documents that have a particular term.

-Short example:
+A common use case for term queries is looking up documents with unanalyzed identifiers such as usernames.

+A close relative of the term query is the **terms query** which works the same way but takes multiple term values.

+With Elastisch, term query structure is the same as described in the [ElasticSearch query DSL documentation](http://www.elasticsearch.org/guide/reference/query-dsl/term-query.html):

-{% gist fc01bb14221852a4175d %}
+{% gist 2a66899e2b200cca499f %}

-Raw query:
+Elastisch provides a helper function for constructing term queries, `clojurewerkz.elastisch.query/term`:

-{% gist e47f48e9f2879e9285f8 %}
+{% gist 2d7b9e0b59f728a35751 %}

+If provided values is a collection, Elastisch will construct a terms query under the hood.

 #### Query string query

-[Query string query](http://www.elasticsearch.org/guide/reference/query-dsl/query-string-query.html) parses provided query string using a query parser.
-It supports Lucene query language expressions such as "this AND that OR thus":

-Short example:
+The Query String (QS) query accepts text, runs it through Lucene Query Language parser, analyzes it and performs query.
+It is the most advanced query type with

+The difference with field and query string query types is that text queries do not support field prefixes and do not attempt to Lucene Query syntax parsing.
+As such, QS queries can be seen as more powerful and less efficient kind of text query, suitable for many apps with technical audience.

+With Elastisch, QS query structure is the same as described in the [ElasticSearch query DSL documentation](http://www.elasticsearch.org/guide/reference/query-dsl/query-string-query.html):

-{% gist e9613b3f2c5b9141ff23 %}
+{% gist f87ff598ff8dd84810a3 %}

-Raw query:
+Elastisch provides a helper function for constructing QS text queries, `clojurewerkz.elastisch.query/query-string`:

-{% gist f469349de876d1122883 %}
+{% gist 43edc61a6bd0e31460c6 %}

-For more information, see our [guide on Querying](/articles/querying.html).
+For all the numerous options this query type accepts, see [ElasticSearch documentation on the subject](http://www.elasticsearch.org/guide/reference/query-dsl/query-string-query.html).

 #### Range query

-TBD

-Short example:
+The Range query returns documents with fields that have numerical values, dates or terms within a specific range.
+One example of such query is retrieving all documents where the `:date` field value is earlier than a particular moment in time, say, `"20120801T160000+0100"`.

+Range queries work for numerical values and dates the way you would expect.
+For string and text fields, they match all documents with terms in the given range
+(for example, `"cha"` to `"cze"`) in a particular field.

+With Elastisch, range query structure is the same as described in the [ElasticSearch query DSL documentation](http://www.elasticsearch.org/guide/reference/query-dsl/range-query.html):

-{% gist  %}
+{% gist c0603c48788f3285001c %}

-Raw query:
+Elastisch provides a helper function for constructing range queries, `clojurewerkz.elastisch.query/range`:

-{% gist  %}
+{% gist 1ea880308ba360b36183 %}

-For more information, see our [guide on Querying](/articles/querying.html).

 #### Boolean (bool) query

-TBD

-Short example:
+A query that matches documents matching boolean combinations of other queries.
+It is built using one or more boolean clauses, each clause with a typed occurrence.
+The occurrence types are documented on the [ElasticSearch page on boolean queries](http://www.elasticsearch.org/guide/reference/query-dsl/bool-query.html).

+With Elastisch, boolean query structure is the same as described in the [ElasticSearch query DSL documentation](http://www.elasticsearch.org/guide/reference/query-dsl/bool-query.html):

+{% gist 6973895e39dc8181f1f3 %}

+Elastisch provides a helper function for constructing boolean queries, `clojurewerkz.elastisch.query/bool`:

-{% gist  %}
+{% gist 5dc9396bf16f0a5efca7 %}

-Raw query:
+`clojurewerkz.elastisch.query/bool` can be used in combination with other query helpers, such as `clojure.elastisch.query/term`, because they just return maps:

-{% gist  %}
+{% gist 50f7145c0c48c163151c %}

-For more information, see our [guide on Querying](/articles/querying.html).

 #### IDs query

-TBD

-Short example:
+The IDs query is searches for documents by their IDs (`:_id` field values).
+It is similar to `WHERE ...
+IN (...)` in SQL.

+With Elastisch, IDs query structure is the same as described in the [ElasticSearch query DSL documentation](http://www.elasticsearch.org/guide/reference/query-dsl/ids-query.html):

-{% gist  %}
+{% gist a1da13c2614bd1a9c503 %}

-Raw query:
+Elastisch provides a helper function for constructing IDs queries, `clojurewerkz.elastisch.query/ids`:

-{% gist  %}
+{% gist dd15ca01686789328a73 %}

-For more information, see our [guide on Querying](/articles/querying.html).

 #### Field query

-TBD

-Short example:

-{% gist  %}

-Raw query:

-{% gist  %}

-For more information, see our [guide on Querying](/articles/querying.html).

-#### More Like This query

-TBD

-Short example:
+A query that executes a query string against a specific field.
+It is a simplified version of query_string query (it is equivalent to setting the `:default_field` to the field this query executed against).

+With Elastisch, field query structure is the same as described in the [ElasticSearch query DSL documentation](http://www.elasticsearch.org/guide/reference/query-dsl/field-query.html):

-{% gist  %}
+{% gist 57aa407c36bb7fbb0f29 %}

-Raw query:
+Elastisch provides a helper function for constructing field queries, `clojurewerkz.elastisch.query/field`:

-{% gist  %}
+{% gist 6e785d8bc947328ad18e %}

-For more information, see our [guide on Querying](/articles/querying.html).

 ### Sorting Results